Are you Race Ready?

 Here are Fin examples from Black Project SUP for each type of race.

 LEFT: SONIC v4.1 is designed to help you maneuver to connect bumps while down-winding, sprint faster on flat water and surf into the finish with speed and style.

 MIDDLE: TIGER ver 2.0 is the go to fun for advanced & elite level athletes to maintain higher average speeds, promote faster buoy tune and deliver blistering finishing sprints.

-RIGHT: MALIKO ver 2.0 helps you track straighter on rough water affected by wind and current and reduce paddle swaps enabling you to power through the chop more effectively!
+RIGHT: MALIKO ver 2.0 helps you track straighter on rough water affected by wind and current and reduce paddle swaps.
+This enables you to power through the chop more effectively!

 #6: Hydration: Hydration is so important during a race, especially since you are paddling for hours.
 It is recommended to wear a hydration pack that attaches to your back or around the waist.
-It is important that it is big enough to hold enough water, but small enough that it does not limit your mobility during the race.
+It is important that it is big enough to hold enough water.
+However, make sure it is small enough that it does not limit your mobility during the race.
 All the West Coast Paddlers highly recommend the Dakine Waterman Hydration Pack that holds 2L and has a built in whistle to the straps.

 #7: Sun Protection / Booties: Even if it is a cloudy winter day during a race, you still need to protect yourself from several factors.
 Always wear sunscreen, the sun reflects off the water and directly at you.
-Headhunters offers a variety amount of different sunscreen applications and is one of the most trusted original brands trusted by surfers.
+Headhunter offers a variety amount of different sunscreen applications.
+This is one of the most trusted original brands trusted by surfers.
 It is also smart to wear a hat to block direct sunlight to your face and neck.